Lactoferrin: History

 Occurrence of iron-containing red protein in bovine milk was reported as early as in 1939; however, the protein could not be properly characterized because it could not be extracted with sufficient purity.
 Its first detailed studies were reported around 1960.
 They documented the molecular weight, isoelectric point, optical absorption spectra and presence of two iron atoms per protein molecule.
 The protein was extracted from milk, contained iron and was structurally and chemically similar to serum transferrin.
 Therefore, it was named lactoferrin in 1961, though the name lactotransferrin was used in some earlier publications, and later studies demonstrated that the protein is not restricted to milk.
 The antibacterial action of lactoferrin was also documented in 1961, and was associated with its ability to bind iron.

+Recombinant lactoferrin production began in the 1990s with the expression of human lactoferrin (hLF) in microbial hosts, notably filamentous fungi such as Aspergillus oryzae, achieving yields exceeding 2 g/L in some cases.
+Yeast expression systems, particularly Pichia pastoris, were subsequently developed for scalable and cost-effective production.
+In a landmark development, Sydney-based biotechnology company All G became the first in the world to gain regulatory approval to sell recombinant bovine lactoferrin in China, achieved in November 2024 through precision fermentation (animal-free, microbe-based production).